konimarti/zip.c3l/README.md

 ## API Reference

+- `fn void? zip::extract(String path, String output_dir)`: Extract all files in zip archive to a directory.
+- `fn void? zip::write(Path path, OutStream output)`: Create a zip archive with all files in Path and write it to output.

+*ZipReader*
 - `fn ZipReader? zip::open(String path)`: Open an existing zip archive for reading.
 - `fn ZipEntry?
 ZipReader.get(usz index) @operator([])`: Get the entry at index.
 - `fn usz?
 ZipReader.len() @operator(len)`: Get number of entries.
 - `fn usz?
 ZipReader.extract(ZipEntry entry, OutStream w)`: Extract a specific entry to a stream..
 - `fn void ZipReader.close()`: Close the zip archive.

+*ZipWriter*
 - `fn ZipWriter? zip::create(String path)`: Create a new zip archive for writing.
 - `fn void?
 ZipWriter.add_buffer(String filename, char[] content)`: Add a file with the specified filename and content.
-- `fn void?
-ZipWriter.add_path(String path)`: Add a file from an existing source path.
 - `fn void ZipWriter.close()`: Close the zip archive and finalize changes.

-- `fn void? zip::extract(String path, String output_dir)`: Extract all files in zip archive to a directory.

-- `fn void? zip::write(Path path, OutStream output)`: Create a zip archive with all files in Path and write it to output.

 ## License